MikaelEdebro/af-relations-manager/README.md

 npm test
 ```

-Make sure your version of Node.js is up to date. `node -v` I'm using Node 10.9.0.
+Make sure your version of Node.js is up to date. `node -v`.
+There might be some issues installing packages with old version of Node.
+I'm using Node 10.9.0.
+It should open a browser window with http://localhost:3000

 ## About the app